 1. WHAT IS HUMAN 2.0 – A GYM, A DOCTOR’S OFFICE, A PHYSIO CLINIC, WHAT EXACTLY?

 Human 2.0 is all of the above.
 We are an integrated healthcare facility, and we endeavor to give our clients the best continuing care possible.
 We feel that by having all of our specialists under one roof – where they communicate with each other about general philosophy of treatment AND patient attention – we can provide people with better, more efficient overall care.
 No need to make appointments at a variety of locations.
 Here, you can do it all in one place.
-For your convenience, we’ve recently added massage therapy and athletic therapy as well.
+For your convenience, we offer orthopaedics/sport medicine, rehab, group and personal training.

 2. I’M NOT IN VERY GOOD SHAPE.
 WILL I BE TOTALLY EMBARRASSED IF I COME TO YOUR CLASSES?

 Absolutely not.
 Our clientele are of all ages and abilities.
 We want to help every person live their best life, and our programs can be scaled to meet anyone’s needs.
 Having said that, what we do here isn’t easy.
 You will be expected to work hard, and to take initiative to create a better – more active – life for yourself.
 We will provide support and education in the best way we know how.
 Just remember: everyone starts somewhere.

 3. DO YOU DO CROSSFIT AT HUMAN 2.0?
 IT SEEMS LIKE YOU MIGHT.